Brian-Pho/Textbook-Notes/content/posts/books/thinking-fast-and-slow/index.md

 - We try to believe that the general case doesn't apply to our unique case but that isn't rational nor statistical.
 - An unbiased appreciation of uncertainty is a cornerstone of rationality, but it isn't what people want.
 - The main obstacle to overcoming overconfident optimism is that subjective confidence is determined by the coherence of the story one had constructed, not by the quality and amount of the information that supports it.
-- Premortem: "Imagine that we are a year into the future.We implemented the plan as it now exists.The outcome was a disaster.Please take 5 to 10 minutes to write a brief history of that disaster.
+- *Premortem*: "Imagine that we are a year into the future.We implemented the plan as it now exists.The outcome was a disaster.Please take 5 to 10 minutes to write a brief history of that disaster.
 - Don't neglect the competitor.

 ## Part 4: Choices